Excessive Speeding Tickets

 - 80 mph no matter the speed limit

-You also need to be aware of what the potential penalties are you are facing.
+You also need to be aware of the potential penalties are you are facing at this time.
 Check the following flowchart to see what penalties you may be looking at.
-If there is any confusion, don’t be afraid to call us, that is why we are here, to help.
+If there is any confusion, don’t be afraid to call us; that is why we are here, to help.

 Setting the Foundation for a Laser Case

 The four tests that need to be performed are: